 9.3.2.2.2.1 IMS bootstrap data channel establishment

+If the IMS AS received from the originating UE a re-INVITE request with the SDP offer containing data channel media description for the bootstrap data channel establishment, the IMS AS shall determine whether the served user is authorized to use IMS data channel or not as specified in clause 9.3.2.2.1.

+- if the served user is not authorized to use IMS data channel, the procedure defined in clause 9.3.2.2.1 applies; and

+- if the served user is authorized to use IMS data channel, the IMS AS shall select a DCSF and notify the DCSF about the media change request event and modify the data channel media description in the SDP offer and send the re-INVITE request as per clause 9.3.2.2.1.
+Upon receipt of the 183 (Session Progress) or 200 (OK) response to the re-INVITE request, the IMS AS shall send notify the DCSF about the media change success if the data channel media is accepted or media change failure if the data channel media is rejected and modify the data channel media description in the SDP answer and send the 183 (Session Progress) or 200(OK) response to S-CSCF as per clause 9.3.2.2.1.
+Upon receipt of a 4xx, 5xx or 6xx response on the re-INVITE request, the IMS AS shall notify the DCSF about the media change failure and forward the response to the originating UE.

-If the IMS AS received from the originating UE a re-INVITE request with the SDP offer containing data channel media description for the bootstrap data channel establishment, the procedure defined in clause 9.3.2.2.1 applies.
+If the IMS AS received from the terminating network a re-INVITE request with the SDP offer containing data channel media description for the bootstrap data channel establishment, the procedure of the IMS AS in the terminating network on receipt of a re-INVITE request from the originating network defined in clause 9.3.3.2.2.1 applies.

 9.3.2.2.2.2 IMS application data channel establishment

-After the DCSF is selected, upon receipt of the re-INVITE request with an SDP offer which contains a new application data channel media description (the media line with the "dcmap" attribute containing "stream-id" parameter set to values starting at 1000) along with the video, audio, and bootstrap data channel media descriptions, the IMS AS shall notify to DCSF about a media change request event and request the MF to allocate media resources for the application data channels based on the instruction from the DCSF if the media is anchored on the MF, and shall not send a re-INVITE request to the S-CSCF until receiving an acknowledgement to the corresponding notification from the DCSF.
+After the DCSF is selected, upon receipt of the re-INVITE request with an SDP offer which contains

+- a new application data channel media description (the media line with the "dcmap" attribute containing "stream-id" parameter set to values starting at 1000) along with the video, audio, and bootstrap data channel media descriptions, the IMS AS shall notify to DCSF about a media change request event and request the MF to allocate media resources for the application data channels based on the instruction from the DCSF if the media is anchored on the MF, and shall not send a re-INVITE request to the S-CSCF until receiving an acknowledgement to the corresponding notification from the DCSF.

-Based on the response on the data channel media resource update from the MF and media instruction from the DCSF as specified in 3GPP TS 29.175 [18], the IMS AS shall:
+- Based on the response on the data channel media resource update from the MF as specified in 3GPP TS 29.176 [19] and media instruction from the DCSF as specified in 3GPP TS 29.175 [18], the IMS AS shall:

 1) delete the data channel media description (media line with the "dcmap" attribute containing "stream-id" parameter set to values starting at 1000 and "a=3gpp-req-app " attribute with "endpoint" parameter set to value "server") if the media instruction from the DCSF is to terminate that media;